m-abdelwahab/build-smarter-chatbots-workshop/README.md

 ## Conceptual Overview - what are LLMs?

-Large Language Models (LLMs) are a type of artificial intelligence (AI) model that can generate human-like text.
-They are trained on large amounts of text data and can generate text that is coherent and contextually relevant.
+LLMs are AI models trained on vast amounts of text data to generate human-like text.
+They're used in chatbots, translation, content creation, and more.

 <img width="1512" alt="What are LLMs?" src="https://github.com/user-attachments/assets/9670312b-e83e-4a1f-abab-3f7f04433480">

-LLMs are used in a wide range of applications:
--  Chatbots
--  Language translation
--  Content generation
--  Code geenration
--  And more...

-For this workshop you'll use the [Mistral 7B model](https://docs.mistral.ai/getting-started/models/#overview)	.
-Mistral provides access to this model through their API, allowing developers to integrate AI capabilities into various applications.
+We'll use the [Mistral 7B model](https://docs.mistral.ai/getting-started/models/#overview) via Mistral's API for this workshop.

 ## Exercise #1 - Adding AI capabilities to the chatbot

-The goal of this exercise is to make the chatbot work.
-Right now, if you try the app will not work because we have an API endpoint that is not implemented.

-If you open the `app/api/chat/route.ts` file, you'll find the following code:
+Let's make the chatbot functional by implementing the API endpoint.

+Current `app/api/chat/route.ts`:

 ```ts
 // app/api/chat/route.ts